AI Tutoring: A Practical Solution To Boost Maths Attainment

 Adaptive learning through AI tutoring

-Others offer limited interaction, acting as technology-powered answer engines rather than personal tutors.
-While these AI tools provide direct answers, they miss opportunities to diagnose misconceptions.
+Less sophisticated AI tutoring models offer limited interaction, acting as technology-powered answer engines rather than personal tutors.
+While these AI tools provide direct answers, they miss opportunities to diagnose misconceptions or to support the student to reach the answer themselves.

 In response to growing demand for accessible, cost-effective tutoring, Third Space Learning developed Skye, an AI maths tutor built by teachers and maths experts.
 Skye delivers one-to-one tutoring using the same pedagogical framework and lesson plans as traditional tutoring.